Railway Express Agency: Post-World War II

 REA concentrated on express refrigerator service after 1940, and continued to expand its fleet of express reefers until the mid- to late-1950s.
-At that time, business declined dramatically owing to competition from refrigerated motor trucks.
+At that time, business declined dramatically, owing to competition from refrigerated motor trucks.
 By this time, overall rail express volume had also decreased substantially.
-Federal investment in the interstate highway system after WWII meant that trucks and other vehicles had more flexibility in transporting goods to a variety of cities.
-The increase in private ownership of automobiles doomed many passenger lines of the railroads, and industrywide restructuring took place.
+Federal investment in the interstate highway system after WWII meant that trucks and other vehicles had more flexibility in transporting goods.
+The increase in private ownership of automobiles doomed many passenger lines, and industrywide restructuring took place.

 In 1959, REA negotiated a new contract, allowing it to use any mode of transportation.
-It also acquired rights to allow continued service by truck freight after passenger trains were discontinued.
+It also acquired rights to allow continued service by truck after passenger trains were discontinued.
 REA unsuccessfully attempted entering the piggyback and container business.
-Another blow came when the Civil Aeronautics Board terminated REA's exclusive agreement with the airlines for air express.
+Another blow came when the Civil Aeronautics Board terminated REA's exclusive agreement with the airlines for air express shipping.

 By 1965 many of REA's refrigerator cars, stripped of their refrigeration equipment, were in lease service as bulk mail carriers.
 Many were relegated to work train service.